iserikba/EDPS-PLC-Data-Acquisition-System/readme.md

 * **EDPSRun (Application Starter):** The bootstrapper that sequentially initializes and runs all system modules based on configuration parameters defined in `EDPS.INI`.
 * **FDIS (Foreign Data Interface System):** The edge-communication layer.
 It obtains parameters from foreign sources (PLCs) upon request or on a cyclic timer.
 It handles DDE, OPC, and API protocols and manages input/output job queues.
 * **SIS (Supervision Interface System):** The "brain" of the application.
-It acts as the active coordinator, determining necessary events, managing data flows, and creating asynchronous queues for historical data buffering.
-It features a cyclic reader driven by a Loop Parameters Table.
+It acts as the active coordinator.
+It reads instruction codes and PLC addresses from a local database.
+It then determines necessary events, manages data flows, and creates asynchronous queues for historical data buffering.
+It features a cyclic reader driven by a Loop Parameters Table for scanning event flags from PLCs.
+* **SAPI (System API):** This system provides a middle tier of data exchange between the PLCs and EDPS.
+SAPI evolved from DDE at the beginning of the project to OPC and S7 API as soon as new communication technologies became available.
-* **DBIS (DataBase Interface System):** Manages the reliable, synchronous ADO connection to the primary MS SQL Server for dataset manipulation and control info updates.
+* **DBIS (DataBase Interface System):** Manages the synchronous ADO connection to the primary MS SQL Server for dataset manipulation and control info updates.
 * **QR (Query Reader):** A bridge module that prepares SQL queries to be performed asynchronously, passing them down the pipeline.
 * **LEIS (Local Engine Interface System):** The local buffering engine.
 It receives prepared queries and stores them in a local SQL Server database, guaranteeing zero data loss during enterprise network outages.

-## 📂 Repository Structure
+## Repository Structure

 ```text
 📦 EDPS